All comparisonsNote-taking apps

 OneNote

-Notion fails first because blank-page complexity prevents immediate writing.
+Notion fails first because it breaks when blank-page complexity prevents immediate writing.

 Verdict